7 Tips for Long Distance Caregivers

 Once you learn a loved one needs continuous care, it’s time to gather the troops and see who is available to help in your absence.
 Start with immediate family members, but remember that those who live closer to the patient may feel they’re carrying the brunt of the care.
 It’s important to balance the caregiving duties by enlisting as much help as possible.
-This may mean recruiting volunteers, such as friends or neighbors, or hiring professionals.
+Recruit volunteers, such as friends or neighbors, or hire professionals.

-From far away, you can take on such responsibilities as paying medical and household bills, making future appointments for the patient and coordinating transportation to appointments, as well as offering support by phone or Internet.
+From far away, you can take on such responsibilities as paying medical and household bills, dealing with Medicare or insurance forms, making future appointments for the patient and coordinating transportation to appointments, as well as offering support by phone or Internet.

 2. Get Organized

 Meet the medical professionals involved in your loved one’s care and obtain their contact information.
 This is a good time for your loved one to sign a medical release giving you permission to discuss his or her condition with medical providers.